eclipse-openj9/openj9-docs/docs/index.md

 Exploiting Graphics Processing Units (GPU)
 : On Linux and Windows systems, you can improve the performance of your Java applications by offloading certain processing functions from your processor (CPU) to a graphics processing unit.
 For more information, see Exploiting Graphics Processing Units.-->

-Native data
+Dealing with native data
 : If your Java application manipulates native data, consider writing your application to take advantage of methods in the Data Access Accelerator API.

-Cloud optimizations
+Optimizing your application for cloud deployments
+: To improve the performance of applications that run in the cloud, try setting the following tuning options:

+  - Use a shared classes cache (`-Xshareclasses -XX:SharedCacheHardLimit=200m -Xscmx60m`) with Ahead-Of-Time (AOT) compilation to improve your startup time.
+For more information, see [Class Data Sharing](shrc.md) and [AOT Compiler](aot.md).
-: When running applications on most cloud services, a smaller footprint can generate cost savings.
-OpenJ9 provides a tuning mechanism that detects when the VM is idle, releasing free memory pages to keep the footprint as small as possible and keep your running costs to a minimum.
+  - Use the idle VM settings to maintain a smaller footprint, which can generate cost savings for cloud services that charge based on memory usage.
+The idle tuning mechanism detects when the VM is idle, releasing free memory pages to keep the footprint as small as possible and keep your running costs to a minimum.
 For more information, see [-XX:IdleTuningMinIdleWaitTime](xxidletuningminidlewaittime.md).
+  - Use the [-Xtune:virtualized](xtunevirtualized) option, which configures OpenJ9 for typical cloud deployments where VM guests are provisioned with a small number of virtual CPUs to maximize the number of applications that can be run.
+When enabled, OpenJ9 adapts its internal processes to reduce the amount of CPU consumed and trim down the memory footprint.
+These changes come at the expense of only a small loss in throughput.

 ## Runtime options